-Kyoto is one of the most culturally rich cities in Asia.
+Kyoto is one of the most culturally rich cities in all of Asia.
 Home to 17 UNESCO World Heritage sites, over 1,600 Buddhist temples and 400 Shinto shrines, this ancient city showcases the heart and soul of traditional Japan.
-Kyoto boasts an array of world-class gardens, majestic festivals and delicate cuisine, all of which make much of the rhythms of nature and the changing of the seasons.
-On first glance however, visitors will see that like any large Japanese city, grid-like Kyoto has its fair share of neon and concrete.
-But the discerning eye will soon pick out Kyoto’s treasures: sacred shrines tucked in among shopping arcades, time-honored tea houses nestled among modern businesses and mysterious geisha scuttling down backstreets among the tourists and souvenirs.
-Kyoto’s charm lies in these details and whether you’re here for three days or three years, the closer you look, the more you’ll discover.
+Kyoto boasts a variety of world class gardens, majestic festivals and delicate cuisine, which collaborate into something truly beautiful.
+The colorful changing seasons, feature a different adventure in itself, during every time of year.
+At first glance, Kyoto appears to have its fair share of neon and concrete, typical of large Japanese cities.
+However, you will quickly be able to pick out Kyoto’s charming treasures - sacred shrines tucked between shopping arcades, time-honored tea houses nestled amidst modern businesses and mysterious geishas scuttling down backstreets between tourists.

 Designed by Piero Lissoni, an internationally renowned Italian designer, the stylish Mitsui Garden Hotel Ginza represents a sophisticated and tranquil retreat in the heart of Tokyo.
 The interiors and suites of the hotel were designed in rich earth-tone colors to provide a sense of calm and relaxation in contrast to the urban backdrop of the push and pull of Tokyo.
 Furthermore, The Mitsui Garden Hotel Ginza is the only high-rise building hotel in the Ginza area of Tokyo, providing fantastic vistas of the skyline, especially at night.
 Simple pleasures of enjoying an evening bath take on new dimensions when gazing down onto the city nightscapes of Tokyo.
 The location of the hotel will also allow you quick access to major tourist and city attractions of Tokyo, including Roppongi and Odaiba.